juansesu3/fronted-coding-challenge/README.md

 ## Dependencies Explained

-- `@apollo/client`: Utilizado para integrar GraphQL con React.
-Proporciona un cliente GraphQL para interactuar con un servidor GraphQL.
+- `@apollo/client`: Used to integrate GraphQL with React.
+Provides a GraphQL client to interact with a GraphQL server.
-- `formik`: Una librería de React para la gestión de formularios.
-Simplifica la creación y validación de formularios en React.
+- `formik`: A React library for form management.
+Simplifies the creation and validation of forms in React.
-- `graphql`: Proporciona las herramientas necesarias para construir y consumir APIs GraphQL en JavaScript.
+- `graphql`: Provides the necessary tools to build and consume GraphQL APIs in JavaScript.
-- `react`: La biblioteca principal de React para construir interfaces de usuario.
+- `react`: The core React library for building user interfaces.
-- `react-dom`: Utilizado para renderizar componentes de React en el DOM del navegador.
+- `react-dom`: Used to render React components in the browser's DOM.
-- `yup`: Una librería de validación de esquemas JavaScript.
-Utilizada en conjunto con Formik para la validación de formularios.
+- `yup`: A JavaScript schema validation library.
+Used in conjunction with Formik for form validation.

 ## Project Structure

-- `src/`: Directorio principal del código fuente.
+- `src/`: Main directory of the source code.
-- `components/`: Componentes de React.
+- `components/`: React components.
-- `utils/`: Utilidades, como esquemas de validación y configuraciones de GraphQL.
+- `utils/`: Utilities, such as validation schemas and GraphQL configurations.
-- `App.tsx`: Componente principal de la aplicación.
+- `App.tsx`: Main component of the application.